Philosophical Issues in Counseling and Psychotherapy: Encounters with Four Questions about Knowing, Effectiveness, and Truth

 About the Author

 James T. Hansen is a Professor at Oakland University in the Department of Counseling.
 His primary scholarly interests are philosophical and theoretical issues in counseling and critical examination of contemporary mental health culture.
-Dr. Hansen has published about fifty articles in leading counseling journals and several books.
+Dr. Hansen has published over fifty articles in leading counseling journals and several books.
 Two of his books have won awards for their contributions to humanistic philosophy in counseling.
 Dr. Hansen has over twenty-five years of experience as a practitioner, supervisor, and consultant.

 If you would like additional information, please feel free to contact me or visit my website.